Jagannatha Panditaraja: Birth and personal life

+Jagannatha lived in Varanasi, India, and served in the courts of the Mughal emperors Jahangir(1569-1627) and Shah Jahan(1592-1666).
+He was also at Raja Prana Narayan’s (King of Cooch Behar who ruled from 1632-1665 AD) court in Kamarupa (modern Assam) for some time and might have spent some time at Maharana Jagat Singh I's(1607 – 10 April 1652) court too, but continuous royal patronage seems to have eluded him.
+His poetic work includes Rasa Gangadhara, Ganga Lahari (also known as Piyush lahari) Kawita kamini, Yamuna lahari, Bhamini Vilas, Vishnu Lahari, Asaph-Lahari etc.

-"Ganga Lahari" is a composition of 52 Sanskrit Shlokas by Jagannath Pandit has historic importance.
-The Great man was accepted as her spiritual guide by princess Lavangika, Daughter of emperor shah jehan and the prince Dara Shukoh was friendly with him to learn more of Sanskrit and Hindu culture.
-Both these facts were mistaken by the citizens in Delhias an ordinary earthly love story.
+"Ganga Lahari" is a composition of 52 Sanskrit Shlokas by Jagannath Pandit and has historic importance.
+The Great Man was accepted as her spiritual guide by Princess Lavangika, the Daughter of the emperor Shah Jahan, and prince Dara Shikoh was friendly with him to learn more about Sanskrit and Hindu culture.
+Both these facts were mistaken by the citizens in Delhi as an ordinary earthly love story.

 The emperor asked Jagannath Pandit to accept Islam as his religion and marry his daughter which was not acceptable to Jagannath.
-He started fasting on the banks of river ganga and every day he would compose a shloka to pray the godly and motherly river Ganga.
-On completion of every shloka the waters rose by a step by step for 52 days (Jeshthha shuddha 1 to 10 are the days called "Ganga Dashahara) in Hindu calendar, and at the end, Pandit Raj offered himself into the river and ended his life nobly.(1670) The band of 52 shlokas is available now also with its meaning and is known as a very beautiful piece of poetry of the old times.
+He started fasting on the banks of river Ganga and every day he would compose a shloka to pray the godly and motherly river, Ganga.
+On completion of every shloka, the waters rose by step by step for 52 days (Jeshthha shuddha 1 to 10 are the days called "Ganga Dashahara) in Hindu calendar, and at the end, Pandit Raj offered himself into the river and ended his life nobly.
+(1670) The band of 52 shlokas is available now also with its meaning and is known as a very beautiful piece of poetry of the old times.

 The story according to Kirtan Sampraday is a little different.
 There was a conspiracy to convert Jagannath Pandit to Islam.
 Jagannath called to play chess with the emperor Shaha Jahan.
 He introduced him to his daughter and asked him to compose a poem on her beauty.
 As soon as he did this, the emperor said that since you are so enchanted with her beauty, you marry her.
 This indirectly meant conversion.
 The other option was simply to deny the Emperor's order and face death.
 Jagannath was smart and said that he will abide by the royal wish, however, the wedding would be in accordance to his family rituals.
 With this intelligent answer and his friends like Dara Shuko, he avoided conversion.
 The Emperor awarded him one village as wedding gift.
 However, later when Aurangzeb took over Sultant of Delhi, he gave his option to accept Islam or leave the court.
 Pandit Jagannath left Delhi and stayed in Varanasi in his final days with his wife Lavangi.